weisintai/tesla-app-clone/README.md

 # tesla-app-clone
-A clone of the tesla app.
+A clone of the Tesla app.
 Built with React Native